Parents who want their children to bring home better report cards might consider adding exercise to the daily schedule.

 Increased focus on academic achievement and improving test scores led some school districts to cut physical activity in favor of more classroom time to meet state and federal testing standards.
 But, according to recent research, these tactics might be counterproductive and decrease a child’s ability to score higher on tests.

-Parents can address the lack of exercise at school by increasing the amount of physical activity children get at home.
+Parents can address the lack of exercise at school by increasing the physical activity children get at home.
 For example, instead of driving children to school, youngsters can ride their bicycles to add physical activity to their daily schedule.
 The physical benefits of exercise have long been recognized, but now science shows it can also make children smarter.